GrumpyOldTroll/chromium_fork/README.md

 ## Branches:

  * [multicast-base](https://github.com/GrumpyOldTroll/chromium/tree/multicast-base) is where the baseline multicast implementation is to be developed.
 This should remain a branch with a usable history about the multicast-API-related changes, uncorrupted by a lot of version and merge-related junk (though there will likely be several hopefully-minor ones where changes are needed to stay integrated with the upstream).
 This branch starts from a specific commit off main, and it rebases to new main commits that are the [merge base](https://git-scm.com/docs/git-merge-base) commits for new release branches from the upstream.
 Feature work should generally branch from here, do the dev work, rebase from this branch (in case it moved), and then merge the change into this branch, then make sure the last good url points to commits that incorporate these changes.
 (That may require making a tag based on a rebase of this branch up to the current last known good version before these changes were applied.)
    * This branch should specifically avoid pulling any of the version-specific changes to DEPS or chrome/VERSION in upstream release branches (to the point that we might break history to reverse this if it happens by accident, as it seems to make rebasing very painful).
-In general, this is done by being careful to rebase only to commits from upstream-main, not any version branches.
+In general, this is done by being careful to rebase only to commits from upstream-main, not any of the commits from further down the version branches.
  * multicast-patch-\<version\> gets created for version branches when they have merge conflicts or build or runtime errors that need fixing on top of multicast-base in order to rebase to a release tag's commit.
 Usually these fixes can be done in multicast-base instead, but sometimes they might need a branch.
 These are also created for the stable branch even if there are no fixes needed because the stable release gets thousands of updates such that a rebase of a branch containing the multicast changes from the point where it branched from main to the release tag can take minutes to apply.
  * [upstream-main](https://github.com/GrumpyOldTroll/chromium/tree/upstream-main) exactly tracks the [upstream main](https://chromium.googlesource.com/chromium/src/+/refs/heads/main) branch, lagging behind by hopefully-less-than-a-week.
 It should never contain anything different than the upstream main.
 If it accidentally diverges for some reason, we'll break history on this branch to put it back in sync.